Bosomtwe District

 Bosomtwe District is one of the 43 districts in Ashanti Region, Ghana.
 Originally, it was part of the then-larger Bosomtwe-Atwima-Kwanwoma District on 10 March 1989, which was created from the former Ejisu-Juaben-Bosomtwe District Council, until the western part of the district was split off on 29 February 2008 to create Atwima-Kwanwoma District; the remaining part was renamed Bosomtwe District.
 The district assembly is located in the central part of Ashanti Region and has Kuntanase as its capital town.

 Tourism

-Bosomtwe District contains Lake Bosumtwi, one of the largest natural lakes in the world.
+Bosomtwe District contains Lake Bosomtwe, one of the largest natural lakes in the world.
 The lake resort is a popular tourist destination.

 Economy

 The district also contains minable gold, clay and sand.